 Given the patient’s history, their current condition, and the emerging data of the effects of NEMLUVIO in patients with PN, I believe that treatment of NEMLUVIO with [patient name] is warranted, appropriate, and medically necessary, and the claim should be covered and reimbursed.
 The totality of the data available to date supports the potential benefit of [treatment/continuing treatment] with NEMLUVIO.

 Please feel free to contact me, [HCP name], at [office phone number] for any additional information you may require.
-We look forward to receiving your timely response and approval of this claim.
+We look forward to receiving your timely response and approval of this claim.v

 Sincerely,